pkarsy/rcCalibrator/README.md

 ```

 # OsccalCalibrator
-Calibration of the internal RC oscillator of atmega328p chip, and OSCCAL aware UART bootloader(ATmegaBOOT).
+Calibration of the internal RC oscillator of atmega328p chip, and OSCCAL aware Serial bootloader(ATmegaBOOT).
 The hardware consists of a USBasp programmer and a DS3231 module, and of course the programmer can be
 used for its normal purpose to flash the chips.
 The LCD is optional.